SharkeyMyrl/Fallen-Scripts/Hubs/MiniGames/Paintball/README.md

 To Do List:\
 -Add overall draw check\
 -Add spectator team logic\
--Add arena schematics and coordinates
+-Consider paintball, schematics do not block snowballs\

 Final Goals:\
 -Dynamic games of Paintball\